tony-held-carb/feedback_portal/documentation/refactor_notes/overhaul_of_xldict_and_related/data_ingestion_refactor_current_state.md

 without disrupting existing functionality.
 The Phase 1 route helper functions represent a major step forward in code quality and maintainability.

-**Next Priority:** Phase 3 - Extract success handling logic into shared helper functions to complete the route refactoring.
+**Next Priority:** Consider performance benchmarking and documentation enhancements to complete the refactor journey.